CoreAngel/ImbdAngular/README.md

-## ImdbAngular Preview
+## ImdbAngular

+Simple search engine for movies and series based on imdb api.

-You can see preview on: https://coreangel.github.io/ImdbAngularPreview/
+You can see preview on: https://coreangel.github.io/ImdbAngular/